lhindman/cs121-lab02-2/README.md

 ## Lab Activity 3 - SecondsConverter (Required)
 ### Problem Description
 Create a version of the previous activity that reverses the computation.
 That is, read a value from the user representing a number of seconds, and then print the equivalent amount of time as a combination of hours, minutes, and seconds.
 For example, 9999 seconds is equivalent to 2 hours, 46 minutes, and 39 seconds.
-The program user use a Scanner to read input from the user.
+The program should use a Scanner to read input from the user.
 It is helpful to work out the arithmetic equiation on paper before attempting to write the code.
 Your program should match the expected output below.

 #### Expected Program Output (with sample user input)
 ```